pacemaker82/PredBat-Table-Card/README.md

 You can use `import-export-column` to see both import and export prices in a single column

+## Default Card Setup Example

-Use this default card config YAML to get started (paste into the card YAML):
+Use this default card config YAML to get started (paste into the card YAML after you have added the card to your dashbaord):

 ```
 type: custom:predbat-table-card